Ruth Smith Lloyd: Early life and education

 Ruth Smith was born in Washington, DC on January 17, 1917.
 Her parents were Mary Elizabeth (Morris) Smith, who was a clerk in the US Treasury Department, and Bradley Donald Smith, who was a pullman porter.
 She had two sisters named Hilda B, and M Otwiner.
 She was the youngest child.
 Lloyd attended the prestigious, historically black, Dunbar High School.

 Lloyd attended Mount Holyoke College, which was then a mostly white institution.
 Her choice of college was reportedly influenced by the experience of her brother-in-law, William Montague Cobb, who was married to Hilda.
 Lloyd graduated with a bachelor of arts magna cum laude in 1937, majoring in zoology.

 From 1937 to 1938, Lloyd studied for a master's degree in zoology at Howard University supported by a fellowship, under Ernest Everett Just.
 She had planned on becoming a school teacher, but was encouraged to undertake further study.
 Lloyd gained a fellowship from the Rosenwald Fund and undertook doctoral studies under Boris Rubenstein at Western Reserve University in Cleveland, Ohio.
-She studied the fertility of macaque monkeys, becoming the first African-American woman to gain a PhD in anatomy with her dissertation, Adolescence of macaques (Macacus rhesus) in 1941.
+She studied the fertility of macaque monkeys, and the vaginal smear technique, becoming the first African-American woman to gain a PhD in anatomy with her dissertation, Adolescence of macaques (Macacus rhesus) in 1941.